adrnandrda/WD-FinalProjectAndrada/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The Features Display Website is a responsive, multi-page website built using HTML, CSS, and JavaScript.
+It showcases various web design features across different pages, including Home, About, Contact, FAQ, and Portfolio, each with unique layouts and design elements.
-- Whats the purpose
+- Whats the purpose - The purpose of this project is to demonstrate and highlight a range of web design and development skills.
-- What are key components
+- What are key components - Home Page: Introduction to the website with a summary of features.
+About Page: Information about the project or the developer.
+Contact Page: A form for users to reach out.
+FAQ Page: Answers to frequently asked questions.
+Portfolio Page: Showcases past projects or works.
 - What technology used and how it is used

 ### Key Components